psyc-site

 The first is typically a lecture, and this part of the course might be quite large (our courses in Psychology have enrollments that range from 30 to 1300 students).
 During lectures, an instructor will often provide information at the front of the room (often with PowerPoint slides), and students are usually expected to take notes.

-When you are registering for your courses make sure you sign up for both a lecture (called the primary component in the registration system) and a seminar or lab (the secondary component).
+When you are registering for your courses make sure you sign up for both a lecture (called the primary component in the registration system) and a seminar, lab or tutorial (the secondary component).
+If the system does not prompt you to register in a secondary component it means that course does not have one.

 Proudly powered by Weebly